evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

-{{< sitefiguresized thumb="models/xiaomi/su7/su7_pro/main_1_st.jpg" title="Xiaomi SU7 Pro" width="3000" height="1500"  >}}
+{{< sitefiguresized thumb="models/xiaomi/su7/su7/main_1_st.jpg" title="Xiaomi SU7" width="3000" height="1500"  >}}

-We have separated our Xiaomi SU7 Pro article into sections.
+We have separated our Xiaomi SU7 article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications/), an [image gallery](gallery/), detailed information about [charging performance](chargingcurve/), and some [online reviews](reviews/).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)